 As with home maintenance, professional cleanings are similar after you have dental implants.
 If you have your checkups at another office, make sure the hygienist and dentist know which is your dental implant–they can’t always tell.

 Your dentist will examine your dental implant like they examine your other teeth, looking at the gums around the implant and the implant itself.
 They will put some pressure on the implant to make sure it’s firmly fixed in the jaw.
 Your dental implant should not move.
+If you have dental hybrids, we may remove them to examine and clean them.
+And we can perform any necessary adjustments.

 If there are signs of a potential problem, additional imaging may be taken.
 Your dental implant will show up on the usual x-rays, but your dentist might order special x-rays of the implant.
 This might include what is known as an apical x-ray–one that focuses just on the implant, a panoramic x-ray, or even a CT scan, which can show the state of the bone around the implant.